 Proposals to the Research-Practice Partnership program must be for research and other activities aimed to support collaborative partnerships between academic researcher(s) and a broad array of practitioner(s) of education.

 Research is fundamental to every research-practice partnership, and the Foundation expects research activities to be the central element of every proposal.
-In addition to detailing a plan for research, successful applicants may also prioritize plans for communicating and disseminating key findings that have the potential to foster positive educational changes. expect research activities to be the central element of every proposal.
 In addition to detailing a plan for research, successful applicants may also prioritize plans for communicating and disseminating key findings that have the potential to foster positive educational changes.

 Activities eligible for funding include, but are not limited to:

-Further details about these activities can be found at https://www.spencer.org/grant_types/research-practice-partnerships.pdf#page=3.
+Further details about these activities can be found at https://www.spencer.org/grant_types/research-practice-partnerships.pdf#page=4.